 Ideally you should try and address the problem by speaking to your employer first, either informally or by raising a grievance, but we know there are times when the situation may be so intolerable that there is no alternative but to resign.
 In such a case getting expert legal advice quickly is essential.
 Tactically you will be in a stronger position if you take legal advice first.
 We can help you to negotiate an exit before you resign, avoiding the risk of putting your financial security in danger - or help you to try to remove the pressure you are working under.
 If you do want to resign, we can give you the best chance of success.

+Our specialist employment team have expertise in all areas of employment law.
+These areas include Constructive or Unfair Dismissals and Settlement Agreements.
 Get in touch with us today so that we can assess whether you have grounds for further action before it is too late.